RichieBzzzt/PoshSSDTBuildDeploy/README.md

 * Deploy DACPAC

 This test script includes a step to create a localdb instance to deploy to.
 Therefore this test script shouldrun without having to set up anything else.

+## How Do I Update SQLCMDVars in a Publish.XML File?
+If you have SqlCmdVariables that need updating, you can do this by including the 'getSqlCmdVars' switch when executing the [Publish-DatabaseDeployment](https://github.com/RichieBzzzt/PoshSSDTBuildDeploy/blob/master/PoshSSDTBuildDeploy/Functions/PublishDatabaseDeployment.ps1) Function.
+By adding this swtich the function [Get-SqlCmdVars](https://github.com/RichieBzzzt/PoshSSDTBuildDeploy/blob/master/PoshSSDTBuildDeploy/Functions/GetSqlCmdVars.ps1) is executed.
+This will attempt to update the values of each SqlCmdVar in the publish.xml file with the value of a PowerShell variable that has to be named identically to that of the element.

 ## Install LocalDB
 There are 3 Functions to help getting LocalDB installed.